| Platform | Plan |

 Understanding a Customer’s RFM Score

 You can view the exact R, F, and M values behind any customer’s segment assignment, along with a plain-language explanation of why they were placed in that segment.
+This explainability helps you:- Understand what drove a customer into a specific segment

 - Spot customers who are close to moving into a higher-value segment